openmediavault/openmediavault-docs/prerequisites.rst

 About ARM based computers this is not a problem, when used SATA interfaces, but on eMMCs will need some tuning because they are treated like Flash drives.

-On SSDs, the cleaning action TRIM is recommended for the good performance in the long run.
-Otherwise it might become slow after some time.
+On SSDs, the cleaning action TRIM is recommended for sustained long-term performance.
+Otherwise it might become slow with time.
 Very old SSD's from before 2010 usually don't support TRIM.

-Take note that eMMCs, SSDs, Flash drives will have a lifetime degradation, excessive overwrites wear out those drives faster, specially in those very cheap.
+Take note that eMMCs, SSDs, Flash drives will have a lifetime degradation, excessive writes wear out those drives faster, specially in they are very cheap.

 On SSDs Hibernation (suspend-to-disk) causes a huge amount of write actions,
 |omv| is a server system so it is expected to stay always on or off.